 WHERE CAN I GET an EMERGENCY COPPER IUD?

 A copper intra uterine device must be inserted by an experienced nurse or doctor.
 You can make an appointment at Family Planning to have a copper IUD inserted.
-You may need to have two appointments at the clinic for this.

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.